 When it’s over, we wake up from the fog only to realize that we’re 10 pounds heavier and Jingle Bells has been stuck in our head since Thanksgiving.

 It’s because of this “holiday crescendo” that people start acting weird this time of year, especially soccer moms, bless their hearts.

 It starts a week before Thanksgiving and ends on January 2nd.
-It’s a panicky, stressed vibe that washes over them, but they’re still smiling from ear to ear because ’tis the mother fucking season to be jolly.
+A panicky, stressful vibe washes over them, but they’re still smiling from ear to ear because ’tis the mother fucking season to be jolly.

 So the edgy but permanent smile winds up looking more neurotic and scary, like maybe a nervous hospital is in order, but they carry on with their Christmas shopping, cookie making, lawn decorating, menu planning and stocking stuffer collecting.

 Next time you’re at Whole Foods (specifically), be on the lookout, they’re everywhere.
-The good doing neurotic soccer moms about to lose their shit because the chia seeds are out of stock, or the Maca powder has been moved to a new spot.
+The good doing neurotic soccer moms about to lose their shit because chia seeds are out of stock or maca powder has been moved to a new spot.
 God for-fucking-bid.

 And hey, it’s not just soccer moms.
 They might lose their shit right there in the middle of Whole Foods, between the organic yoga mats and the Fair Trade cashews, but we all have our moments during the holidays.